 - Water and Foam: Functions by separating oxygen from the fire and eliminating the heat element of a fire, for Class A fires only

-- Dry Chemical: Interrupts the chemical reactions of a fire by placing a barrier between fire and fuel, for Class A, B, and C fires
+- Dry Chemical: Interrupts the chemical reactions of fire by placing a barrier between fire and fuel for Class A, B, and C fires

-- Wet Chemical: Removes the heat of a fire by placing a barrier between oxygen and fuel, for Class K fires (usually used in commercial kitchens for its utility against grease fires)
+- Wet Chemical: Removes the heat of fire by placing a barrier between oxygen and fuel for Class K fires (usually used in commercial kitchens for its utility against grease fires)

 - Clean Agent: Uses halon agents to interrupt the chemical reactions of a fire like Dry Chemicals but is a more environmentally friendly solution, usually Class A, B, and C, though smaller units are only fit for Class B and C fires

-- Water Mist: Used in place of a Clean Agent extinguisher when halon contamination is a concern, mostly used for Class A fires but safe to use for Class C
+- Water Mist: Used in place of a Clean Agent extinguisher when halon contamination is a concern, primarily used for Class A fires but safe to use for Class C

 - Cartridge Operated Dry Chemical: Eliminates the chemical reaction in a fire and places a barrier between oxygen and fuel source, used for Class A, B, and C fires